By Eric P. Maurice-Oracle on Apr 14, 2015

 Hello, this is Eric Maurice.

-Oracle released the January 2014 Critical Patch Update today.
-This Critical Patch Update provided fixes for 144 new security vulnerabilities across a wide range of product families, including: Oracle Database, Oracle Fusion Middleware, Oracle Hyperion, Oracle E-Business Suite, Oracle Supply Chain Products Suite, Oracle PeopleSoft Enterprise, Oracle Siebel CRM, Oracle FLEXCUBE, Oracle Java SE, Oracle and Sun Systems Products Suite, Oracle Linux and Virtualization, and Oracle MySQL.
+The April 2015 Critical Patch Update provides 98 new fixes for security issues across a wide range of product families including: Oracle Database, Oracle Fusion Middleware, Oracle Hyperion, Oracle Enterprise Manager, Oracle E-Business Suite, Oracle Supply Chain Suite, Oracle PeopleSoft Enterprise, Oracle JDEdwards EnterpriseOne, Oracle Siebel CRM, Oracle Industry Applications, Oracle Java SE, Oracle Sun Systems Products Suite, Oracle MySQL, and Oracle Support Tools.

 For More Information:

 The April 2015 Critical Patch Update advisory is located at http://www.oracle.com/technetwork/topics/security/cpuapr2015-2365600.html

 The Critical Patch Updates, Security Alerts and Third Party Bulletin page is located at http://www.oracle.com/technetwork/topics/security/alerts-086861.html

 The Oracle Software Security Assurance web site is located at http://www.oracle.com/us/support/assurance/overview/index.html.
 Oracle’s vulnerability handling policies and practices are described at http://www.oracle.com/us/support/assurance/vulnerability-remediation/introduction/index.html